 Functionality should be improved (cases that don’t fall into P1/ P2 categories).

 Problem with page layouts.

-Status – This field represents the status of the bug from its creation in the system and until the teams have closed it.
+Status – This field represents the bug's status from its creation in the system until the teams have closed it.

-Date closed – This field is also generated by the bug management system automatically when the bug is marked with a specific status e.g. (verified, by design, etc.).
+Date closed – This field is automatically generated by the bug management system when the bug is marked with a specific status, e.g. (verified, by design, etc.).

-Expected behavior – The expected behavior is a short description of the result we expect after performing the sequence of steps that triggered the incident.
+Expected behavior – The predicted behavior is a short description of the result we expect after performing the steps that triggered the incident.

-Actual behavior – This field captures the current behavior of the system compared to its expected valid behavior.
+Actual behavior – This field captures the system's current behavior compared to its expected proper behavior.